-Bullying, harassment, discrimination and violence are all interpersonal behaviours that can create or contribute to negative social environments.
+Bullying, harassment, discrimination and violence all create or contribute to negative social environments.
 All school communities should have clear definitions outlined in their school policies and procedures for bullying, harassment, discrimination and violence.
 The following definitions contain the key characteristics and have been taken from the Safe Schools Hub .

 Bullying (click to expand)

 Bullying is an ongoing misuse of power in relationships through repeated verbal, physical and/or social behaviour that causes physical and/or psychological harm.
 It can involve an individual or a group misusing their power over one or more persons.
 Bullying can happen in person or online, and it can be obvious (overt) or hidden (covert).

 Bullying of any form or for any reason can have long-term effects on those involved, including bystanders.

 Single incidents and conflict or fights between equals, whether in person or online, are not defined as bullying.
 However, these conflicts still need to be addressed and resolved.